AlexKuhnle/alexkuhnle.github.io/about.md

 - Established an alternative approach to a high-impact document processing project whose delivery was at risk.
 - Continued development of Smart Vision (see below) and collaboration with engineering to productionise the prototype, resulting in the first Blue Prism Enterprise release to rely on a cloud-hosted ML service.
 - Technical guidance, performance management and career development for the machine learning team.
+- Hands-on contributions: model deployment stabilisation, inference optimisation, service scaling configuration.
+- Organised an internal learning series focused on implementing a ViT and an LLM from scratch using PyTorch.

 **06/2021 – 08/2022** &nbsp; &nbsp; Lead ML Research Engineer at Blue Prism AI Labs (London, UK)